adityawaghmare19/aqualifebilling/README.md

 # aqualifebilling
-Backend billing system based on java and mysql for aquarium inventory management
+Point of Sale billing and inventory management system based on Java and MySql for aquarium inventory management

 --use netbeans version 8.1 for best compatability